-“My daughter’s boyfriend was trying to get into medical school and looking for places to volunteer.
+“My daughter’s boyfriend was trying to get into medical school and looking for volunteer opportunities.
 He told me about Mercy Ships and I went online to learn more about the organization.
-It took me only moments to know that this was what I wanted to do because the job matched my skill set and I have worked most of my life in countries off the west coast of Africa,” said Carew,
+It took me only moments to know that this was what I wanted to do because the job matched my skill set and I have worked most of my life in countries off the west coast of Africa,” said Carew.

-A Master Mariner, who originally applied to be Master however the position required a longterm commitment for continuity and logistics purposes, and it was requested that he work as Chief Officer.
+Carew is a Master Mariner, who originally applied to be Master; however. the position required a long-term commitment for continuity and logistics purposes, and it was requested that he work as Chief Officer.

 Born in Goose Bay Labrador on a United States air force base, Carew moved with his family to St. John’s, Newfoundland and then onto Nova Scotia in 1987 where he met his wife, MaryAnne, and had two daughters.
 Carew started out his work life as a deep sea commercial diver working on dive ships and oil rigs offshore Canada and the Gulf of Mexico.